Blackfoot Confederacy: History

 During the summer, the people assembled for nation gatherings.
 In these large assemblies, warrior societies played an important role for the men.
 Membership into these societies was based on brave acts and deeds.

 For almost half the year in the long northern winter, the Niitsitapi lived in their winter camps along a wooded river valley.
 They were located perhaps a day's march apart, not moving camp unless food for the people and horses, or firewood became depleted.
 Where there was adequate wood and game resources, some bands would camp together.
 During this part of the year, buffalo also wintered in wooded areas, where they were partially sheltered from storms and snow.
 They were easier prey as their movements were hampered.
 In spring the buffalo moved out onto the grasslands to forage on new spring growth.
 The Blackfoot did not follow immediately, for fear of late blizzards.
 As dried food or game became depleted, the bands would split up and begin to hunt the buffalo.

 In midsummer, when the chokecherries ripened, the people regrouped for their major ceremony, the Okan (Sun Dance).
 This was the only time of year when the four nations would assemble.
 The gathering reinforced the bonds among the various groups and linked individuals with the nations.
 Communal buffalo hunts provided food for the people, as well as offerings of the bulls' tongues (a delicacy) for the ceremonies.
 These ceremonies are sacred to the people.
 After the Okan, the people again separated to follow the buffalo.
 They used the buffalo hides to make their dwellings and temporary tipis.

 In the fall, the people would gradually shift to their wintering areas.
 The men would prepare the buffalo jumps and pounds for capturing or driving the bison for hunting.
-Several groups of people might join together at particularly good sites, such as Head-Smashed-In Buffalo Jump.
+Several groups of people might join at particularly good sites, such as Head-Smashed-In Buffalo Jump.
 As the buffalo were naturally driven into the area by the gradual late summer drying off of the open grasslands, the Blackfoot would carry out great communal buffalo kills.